Explore Iraq’s Endangered Monuments With Google’s New Online Exhibition

 According to Lisa Ackerman, executive vice president and COO of WMF, the hope of Preserving Iraq’s Heritage is to compel an international audience that wouldn’t normally interact with these issues to expand their knowledge of Iraq’s cultural heritage.
 Expanded understanding of and attention to these sites is a small but necessary step toward contributing to conserving these sites and the areas and communities that surround them.
 “We’ve always had tools.
 We have books, illustrations, documentaries,” Ackerman said.
 “This is just another tool in the toolbox.”

+A virtual platform like Preserving Iraq’s Heritage might not just be “another tool in the toolbox”—it could actually be the most powerful tool there is for disseminating knowledge about Iraq, a country teeming with important cultural heritage but still grappling with conflict.
 “The reality is that the storytelling device of our time is the one that I’ve got in my pocket,” David said.
 “Platforms like this are an important way people can maintain a global perspective.
 We’re in a moment right now where a lot of nations are turning inward and various governments are making it difficult to go from one place to another.
 If we’re going to build a global community around the needs of Iraq’s individual communities, being able to tell stories on this platform is absolutely critical to creating positive change.”